Kiranmala (folktale)

 Kiranmala (Bengali: কিরণমালা) is a Bengali folktale collected by author Dakshinaranjan Mitra Majumder and published in the compilation Thakurmar Jhuli (ঠাকুরমার ঝুলি; Grandmother's Bag [of tales]), a collection of Bengali folk tales and fairy tales.

 The tale is classified in the Aarne-Thompson-Uther Index as tale type ATU 707, "The Three Golden Children", a cycle of stories a woman promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.
-Many variants of the tale type are registered in India, although they comprise specific cycles in this country.
+Many variants of the tale type are registered in the Indian Subcontinent, although they comprise specific cycles in this country.
 In one of the cycles, the king's children are sent on dangerous quests to find marvellous items.

 Translations

 The tale has been published as Kirunmala, or the Wreath of Light, by author Francis Bradley Bradley-Birt; as The Story of Kiranmala by Geeta Majumdar; as Kiranmala by Sayantani DasGupta, and as Arun, Barun, and Kiranmala.
 Folklorist Sohinder Singh Wanjara Bedi republished the tale with the title The Golden Sparrow.